timmak/arc-docs/en/aws/intro-concepts.md

 - Configuration and infrastructure can drift, leaving systems in difficult to repeat/reproduce and thus scale
 - Painful manifest files; JSON is difficult to read, has no comments, and unforgiving to edit and YAML isn't much better and especially worse with deeply nested statements

 We've tamed _some_ of these problems with _infrastructure as code_ creating repeatable and reproducable systems.
-The tradeoff is you are committing aws configuration knowledge into your revision control systems. `.arc` views infrastructure as a build artifact. *And we do not like checking build artifacts into our code.*
+The tradeoff is you are committing aws configuration knowledge into your revision control systems. `.arc` views infrastructure as a build artifact.
+And we prefer to not check build artifacts in with our code.

 ## .arc file

-`architect` defines a plain text format `.arc` for a manfiest file.
-It is designed to solve the specific problems above.
+`architect` defines a simplistic plaintext format `.arc` for a manfiest file to solve the specific problems above.

 - Focus on defining your app architecture with a subset of service primatives as high level defintions
 - Use `npm scripts` to  generate local code, configure, provision and deploy cloud infrastructure from the `.arc` manifest